wpilibsuite/frc-docs/source/docs/software/dashboards/glass/field2d-widget.rst

 Viewing Pose Data with AdvantageScope
 -------------------------------------

-:ref:`AdvantageScope <docs/software/dashboards/advantagescope:AdvantageScope>` is an alternative option for viewing pose data from a ``Field2d`` object, including data recorded to a log file using :ref:`WPILib data logs <docs/software/telemetry/datalog:On-Robot Telemetry Recording Into Data Logs>`.
+:ref:[AdvantageScope](docs/software/dashboards/advantagescope:AdvantageScope>` is an alternative option for viewing pose data from a ``Field2d`` object, including data recorded to a log file using :ref:`WPILib data logs <docs/software/telemetry/datalog:On-Robot Telemetry Recording Into Data Logs>`.
 Both 2D and 3D visualizations are supported.
-See the documentation for the `odometry <https://github.com/Mechanical-Advantage/AdvantageScope/blob/main/docs/tabs/ODOMETRY.md>`__ and `3D field <https://github.com/Mechanical-Advantage/AdvantageScope/blob/main/docs/tabs/3D-FIELD.md>`__ tabs for more details.
+See the documentation for the `odometry <https://github.com/Mechanical-Advantage/AdvantageScope/blob/main/docs/tabs/ODOMETRY.md) and [3D field](https://github.com/Mechanical-Advantage/AdvantageScope/blob/main/docs/tabs/3D-FIELD.md) tabs for more details.

 .. image:: images/advantagescope-field2d.png
    :alt: Screenshot of an AdvantageScope window displaying a robot and trajectory on a 3D field.